MathematicusLucian/financial-timeseries/README.md

 ## Long-term Objectives

-- **Deploy as AWS Lambda**
+- **Deploy as a Firebase function or a AWS Lambda** (SAM API, etc., and even potentially as multiple lambdas functions.)
 - **Algorithimic trading simulation:** Buying/selling when the price goes above/below a set threshold (determined by algorithm.)
 - **Backtesting:** Running the algorithms against past data to see if they are successful (to reduce risk of utilisation of said algorithms to predict future stock movements.)
-- **UI:** Rather than Jupyter Notebook, present asynchronously via a dashboard built on Angular/React (that queries a FastAPI/Flask microservice.)
+- **UI:** Rather than Jupyter Notebook, present asynchronously via a dashboard built on Grafana/ELK, or even Angular/React (that queries a FastAPI/Flask microservice.)

 ## Endpoints